pulumi/docs/pulumi-hugo/themes/default/content/blog/improving-kubernetes-management-with-pulumis-await-logic/index.md

 ---
 title: "Improving Kubernetes Management with Pulumi's Await Logic"
 date: "2019-03-05"
-meta_desc: "Pulumi’s ready to use Kubernetes packages give you the full expressive power of a general purpose programming language.
-In this post, we discuss await logic, which allows users to have better visibility into the state of Kubernetes resources as they're created and deployed."
+meta_desc: "In this post, we discuss await logic, which allows users to have better visibility into the state of Kubernetes resources as they're created and deployed."
 meta_image: "status-rich.gif"
 authors: ["levi-blackstone"]
 tags: ["Kubernetes"]